ErfanMo77/Syndra/README.md

 Start by cloning the repository with `git clone --recursive https://github.com/ErfanMo77/Syndra`.
 If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.

-Syndra requires Vulkan SDK to compile shaders, so first, you have to run **scripts/setup.py** to install Vulkan SDK on your device.
+Then, run **scripts/setup.py** to download and install all the necessary requirements (like VulkanSDK).
-Then, you can execute GenerateProjects.bat to generate a visual studio solution file and compile the engine.
+It will also generate a Visual Studio solution.
+After installing all the prerequisites, you can compile and run the engine in Visual Studio.

 # Third Party Libraries
 - [GLFW](https://www.glfw.org) : Handling windows and mouse and keyboard events.